hyrrot/hyrrot.github.io/content/about/index.md

 The website provides the ability to write down Hyrrot's thoughts on daily life and, when necessary, to record and publish Hyrrot's open-source artifacts.

-I will make every effort to provide articles in both Japanese/English, but for various reasons, there may be times when we only have articles in one of the languages.
+I will make every effort to provide articles in both Japanese/English, but for various reasons, some articles will be available in only one of the languages.
 Thanks for your understanding.

 ### About Hyrrot